grammyjs/ratelimiter/README.md

 This middleware exposes 4 customizable options:
 - `timeFrame`: The time frame during which the requests will be monitored (defaults to 1000 ms).
 - `limit`: The number of requests allowed in each `timeFrame` (defaults to 1).
+- `storageClient`: The type of storage to use for keeping track of users and their requests.
+It supports Redis as well.
+The default value is `MEMORY_STORE` which uses an in-memory Map, but you can also pass in a Redis client created by [ioredis](https://github.com/luin/ioredis) package.
-- `onLimitExceeded`: A function that describes what to do if the user exceeds the limit (ignores the extra requests by default).
+- `onLimitExceeded`: A function that describes what to do if the user exceeds the limit (ignores the extra requests by default and does not warn the user).
 - `keyGenerator`: A function that describes a unique key generated for each user (it uses `from.id` by default).

+> Note: You must have redis-server 6.0 and above on your server to use Redis storage client with ratelimYter.
+Older versions of Redis are not supported.

 ## 💻 How to Use
+There are two ways of using ratelimYter:
+- Accepting the defaults (Default Configuration).
+- Passing a custom object containing your settings (Manual Configuration).

+### ✅ Default Configuration

-The following example uses [express](https://github.com/expressjs/express) as the web server and [webhooks](https://grammy.dev/guide/deployment-types.html) to rate-limit users:
+The following example uses [express](https://github.com/expressjs/express) as the webserver and [webhooks](https://grammy.dev/guide/deployment-types.html) to rate-limit users.
+This snippet demonstrates the easiest way of using RatelimYter-grammY which is accepting the default behavior:

 ``` typescript
 import express from "express";